slipmatio/devdocs/devlog/index.md

 ## November 2020

+- Added [Contributing section](../contributing/index.md) with basic information on how to contribute to Slipmat projects.
 - Published [@slipmatio/logger](https://www.npmjs.com/package/@slipmatio/logger) (WIP) and [@slipmatio/tailwind-config](https://www.npmjs.com/package/@slipmatio/tailwind-config) packages on NPM.
 These are our first public and open source NPM packages!
 The logger is an older project repackaged and needs a bit of work to be properly usable.

 ## October 2020